zhaoshenzhai/obsidian-mathlinks/README.md

 * 0.1.4: Fixed duplicate templates and excluded files/paths.
 * 0.1.3: Fixed excluding files when updating backlinks.
 * 0.1.2: Use `this.app.vault.configDir` instead of `.obsidian`.
 * 0.1.1: Fixed reverting back to Wikilinks when `Use [[Wikilinks]]` is disabled.
-Instead, revert back to its markdown link.
+Instead, revert back to its Markdown Link.
 * 0.1.0: Initial release!